project-akri/akri/docs/udev-video-sample.md

 * Modifying the udev rule
 * Modifying brokerPodSpec
-* Modifying instanceServiceSpec or configurationServiceSpec (See [Customizing Akri Installation](./customizing-akri-installation.md#modifying-instanceservicespec-or-configurationservicespec))
+* Modifying instanceServiceSpec or configurationServiceSpec (See [Customizing an Akri Installation](./customizing-akri-installation.md#modifying-instanceservicespec-or-configurationservicespec))

 ### Modifying the udev rule
 Instead of finding all video4linux device nodes, the udev rule can be modified to exclude certain device nodes, find devices only made by a certain manufacturer, and more.
 To learn more about what udev rule fields are currently supported see [udev_rule_grammar.pest](../agent/src/protocols/udev/udev_rule_grammar.pest).
 To learn more about udev rules in general, see the [udev wiki](https://wiki.archlinux.org/index.php/Udev).